junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Oh God," Sam gasps.

-Black smoke entangle with white mist, ghosty figures flashing in and out of shape, flaring and dimming as they shift.
+Black smoke entangle with white mist, ghostly figures flashing in and out of shape, flaring and dimming as they shift.
 They catch glimpses of shapes of a man or a woman from the blurry view.
 It's hard to tell what's really happening, the views are so hazy that looks like they're glancing through frosted glass.
 But with Crowley's information, they have a good enough guess.

 "Demons are killing ghosts."
 Dean grimaces.